seamapi/docs/docs/seam-components/make-a-supported-devices-page-with-react.md

 ## Overview

-Seam adds supports for smart devices every week and by integrating with Seam, you also get access to all the new devices we add support for!
+Seam adds supports for smart devices every week and by integrating with Seam, you get access to these new devices too!

 This guide will show you how to drop [`<SupportedDeviceTable />`](https://react.seam.co/?path=/docs/example-supporteddevicetable--docs) into your
 React application.